MichaelDieuveuille/vpn-configuration/README.md

 </p>
 <p>
-After deployment, the VM was accessed using the Remote Desktop Protocol (RDP).
-Logging in through RDP provided a full Windows 10 environment  hosted in Azure’s cloud infrastructure.
+After deployment, the Virtual Machine was accessed remotely using Remote Desktop Protocol (RDP), which allows a secure graphical connection between the user’s local computer and the Azure-hosted VM.
+By copying the VM’s public IP address from the Azure portal and entering it into the Remote Desktop Connection app, the user authenticated with the credentials set during creation.
+This established an encrypted session over port 3389, displaying the full Windows 10 desktop environment running in Azure’s cloud infrastructure.
+Through this connection, the user could interact with the VM as if it were a local computer—installing software, managing files, and preparing the system for VPN configuration and testing.

  <p>
  <img width="2559" height="1247" alt="Screenshot 2025-11-11 205215" src="https://github.com/user-attachments/assets/e4c219d8-63e7-4e1f-aa8c-e502e2c41d29" />